Types of Assistive Technology Tools

 4. Reading Assistants

-A reading assistant is a type of assistive technology that can help people with visual disabilities, including those with cognitive, learning and neurological disabilities, such as dyslexia.
+A reading assistant is a type of assistive technology that can help people with visual, cognitive, learning, and neurological disabilities.
 There are many reading assistants available that allow people to change the presentation of web content into forms that are more usable for their particular needs by:

-• Simplified reading modes that hide less relevant parts of the content, such as sidebars and header areas; and
+• Simplified reading modes that hide less relevant parts of the content, such as sidebars and header areas

 • Different ways of navigating websites, such as hierarchical menu and search.